 The Sonoff B1 is a “white and color” smart-bulb!
-Not a lot new here you might say – and certainly, such bulbs exist.
-Shortly after I received this lamp back in 2017, I happened to be in Toledo in Spain at a major shopping centre and just happened to be in Leroy Merlin store – and noticed that not only did they have lamps that on the surface look like this – but also they had LED strip.
+Not a lot new here you might say – and certainly, many such bulbs exist.
+Shortly after I received this lamp back in 2017, I happened to be in Toledo in Spain at a major shopping centre at the Leroy Merlin store – and noticed that not only did they have lamps that on the surface look like this – but also they had LED strip.
 I also noticed they charged the most horrendous rip-off prices for both.

-I used the Sonoff App on my Android phone to test the lamp.
-Simple enough, turn the lamp off and on 3 times in a row with 2 second intervals and it goes into programming mode at which point the phone app picks it up and sets it going.
+I used the eWeLink APP on my Android phone to test the lamp.
+Simple enough, turn the lamp off and on 3 times in a row with 2 second intervals and it goes into programming mode at which point the APP picks it up and sets it going.
 All of that took seconds and absolutely anyone could manage it.

-So I now had a lamp which could be turned on and off by the mains switch (obviously) but also by the APP.
-Redeeming features include white control with brilliance and warm/cool setting – very important as it all depends where you’d put this light as to whether or not you want a standard warm “filament” feel or a cool “kitchen” look.
-In common with most people, I HATE cold LED lamps outside of a bathroom.
-All of that worked well.
-The lamp powered up at maybe half brilliance and there’s a slider on the APP to control the brilliance.
-Lovely.
-At full brightness on cold white, the lamp is quite bright enough to light up a hallway.
-On the warm setting, disappointingly less less so but still ok, not unhappy.
+So I now had a lamp which could be turned on and off by the mains switch (obviously) but also over WiFi by the APP and Alexa.
+Redeeming features include white control with brilliance and warm/cool setting – important as it all depends where you’d put this light as to whether or not you want a standard warm “filament” feel or a cool “kitchen” look.

-You can switch the App between white and colour and white – but amazingly, as you do so, the lamp loses the brightness setting for white, defaulting back to “medium” brilliance.
-This I think for the partner who isn’t into gadgetry could prove to be very annoying and in the 3 years I’ve had this bulb (very little use), Itead have not fixed this issue – judging my the date on the lamp – they very quickly moved onto the V2 before eventually retiring both models.
+You can switch the App between white and colour – but amazingly, as you do so, the lamp loses the brightness setting for white, defaulting back to “medium” brilliance.
+This I think, for the partner who isn’t into gadgetry could prove to be very annoying and in the 3 years I’ve had this bulb (very little use), Itead have not fixed this issue – judging my the date on the lamp – they very quickly moved onto the V2 before eventually retiring both models.
 I’m guessing some but not all the issues I encountered were resolved in the v2 version of the lamp which has more white LEDs but the same 3 RGB LEDs.

-Sticking with the APP and V1 lamp for now, in colour mode, unless I’m missing something there is not intensity control and the colour light simply is not that bright – not surprising I guess as the lamp is 6w in total so at best I’m guessing we have 2w red, green and blue LEDs in there.
+Sticking with the APP and V1 lamp for now, in colour mode, there is no intensity control thought the colour light simply is not that bright anyway – not surprising I guess as the lamp is 6w in total and we have what seems to be one each of 1w red, green and blue LEDs in there.
 In short, the original v1 was not Itead’s best product.

 There are various controls such as SCENE, schedule and timer modes which you can set up on the App but for me, they are icing on the cake – a rather dim cake.

-I can’t fault the look of this device – the heatsink appears large enough to get rid of a lot of heat – which again I don’t really understand as it is only a 6w lamp.
+I can’t fault the look of this device – the heatsink appears large enough to get rid of any excess heat.